Cyclist killed in crash was member of national triathlon team

 “He was doing it as safe as you could, and this happens,” Carlson said.
 “Everyone wants to know what the heck was going on in that driver’s mind, and what caused this.”

-Viola said Trauger is survived by a son, a daughter, a baby grandchild and his wife.
+Viola said Trauger is survived by his wife, a son, a daughter and a baby grandchild.

 Contact Katelyn Newberg at knewberg@reviewjournal.com or 702-383-o240.
 Follow @k_newberg on Twitter.